lucylangenb/jacktrip/3_run.md

 When you're done, if you used the command above (where n = 1 JackTrip plug), you should have three output plugs and three input plugs - for each, two are under "system," and one is under "JackTrip."

 From this point, connecting is pretty simple.
-Select the two system output plugs, as well as the JackTrip input plug.
-Hit "Connect" to establish an audio connection between these.
-Repeat this process, connecting the two system input plugs with the JackTrip output plug.
+Hit the "Connect" button to link input and output sockets.

 ## Patching in Jack with JackPilot